Overview

 KEY CONCEPTS AND TERMINOLOGY

-• Reference ellipsoid is a mathematically defined surface that approximates the geoid, the truer figure of the Earth, or other planetary body.
+• Reference ellipsoid is a smoothed mathematically defined surface that approximates the geoid, the truer figure of the Earth, or other planetary body and is used as a frame of reference for geodetic calculations.
+It approximates the geoid by simplifying the Earth’s shape into an ellipsoid (specifically, an ellipsoid of revolution).

 • Sphere - As can be seen from the dimensions of the Earth ellipsoid, the semi-major axis a, and the semi-minor axis b differ only by a bit more than 21 kilometers.